 Furthermore, upon the completion of the Restructure and this Offering, the board of post-closing issuer shall consist of up to seven directors.
 Initially, four of the directors shall be appointed by Digital Grid (Hong Kong) Technology Co., Limited, which will own approximately [•]% of our total voting power upon completion of this Offering, and three of the directors shall be appointed by a "Minority Representative" which is selected by a majority of Newegg's stockholders other than Digital Grid (the "Legacy Shareholders").
 The Legacy Shareholders will collectively own approximately [•]% of our total voting power upon completion of this Offering.
 The initial Minority Representative is Fred Chang.
-The number of directors that Digital Grid and the Minority Representative are entitled to appoint will decrease proportionately with the decrease of the respective voting power of Digital Grid and the Legacy Shareholders pursuant to our Fifth Amended and Restated Memorandum and Articles of Association.
+The number of directors that Digital Grid and the Minority Representative are entitled to appoint will decrease proportionately with the decrease of the respective voting power of Digital Grid and the Legacy Shareholders are entitled to appoint and Articles of Association.
 Any director positions which neither Digital Grid nor the Legacy Shareholders are entitled to appoint shall be appointed by the remaining directors, or by any other means allowed under the Fifth Amended and Restated Memorandum and Articles of Association.
 Immediately upon closing of the Offering, you will have no right to appoint any director to our board.

 On October 21, 2020, we filed the Fourth Amended and Restated Memorandum and Articles of Association (the "Fourth Amended and Restated Memorandum and Articles of Association") to effectuate an one-for-eight reverse stock split of its authorized share capital, effective on October 21, 2020.
-Pursuant to the Fourth Amended and Restated Memorandum and Articles of Association, we are authorized to 6,250,000 common shares of par value of \$0.021848 each, of which 4,736,111 would be designated as Class A Common Shares of par value of \$0.002731 each, and 1,513,889 be designated as Class B Common Shares of par value of \$0.021848 each.
+Pursuant to the Fourth Amended and Restated Memorandum and Articles of Association, we are authorized to 6,250,000 common shares of par value of \$0.021848 each, of which 4,736,111 would be designated as Class A Common Shares of par value of \$0.021848 each.
 In this registration statement, unless explicitly stated, such one-for-eight reverse stock split has been reflected in the shares numbers.

 Our Class A Common Shares are listed on the NASDAQ Capital Market under the symbol "LLIT".
 We are applying to change our symbol of our Common Shares to "NEGG", effective upon the closing of this Offering.
-On December 22, 2020, the closing price of our Class A Common Shares was \$4.93 per share.
+On January 22, 2021, the closing price of our Class A Common Shares was \$5.94 per share.